Aj3douglas/AJ-Bedwars/readme.md

 Iron spawns once every x(defined in config) seconds per team at a location defined in the config.
 Same for gold.
 Diamonds spawn at generator locations defined in the config (Not per team).
 Same for emeralds.
 After x amount of time(defined in config) the speed at which generators will be upgraded to the tier 2 speed in the config.
+This is repeated up until tier 4 (The maximum tier).
+Once a user breaks another users bed the user can then no longer respawn.
+If a player whos bed is broken dies they are put in spectator mode, given a compass they can use to teleport to other users.